GoogleCloudPlatform/python-docs-samples/tasks/README.md

 ## Creating a queue

-To create a queue using the Cloud SDK, use the following gcloud command:
+To create a queue (named `my-queue`) using the Cloud SDK, use the following gcloud command:

 ```
-gcloud beta tasks queues create <QUEUE_NAME>
+gcloud beta tasks queues create my-queue
 ```

 ## Run the Sample Using the Command Line